Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 smaller than the rubber pack that Royce and I are sharing.
 I suspect the total volume of their two packs is only a little more than our shared pack, but that likely means that the packs weight less.
 I'm sure the hip belt helps too.
-Their food pack is a single barrel which is about the size of one of the two that we carry.
+Their food pack is a single barrel of about the size of one of the two that we carry.
 Their barrel is rigged in a harness which puts its weight further away from the body, which I don't like&mdash;at all.
 Finally, each of them has a PFD and a paddle (and I didn't see a spare paddle).
 They use a Souris River 17' canoe, which, if memory serves, is about the weight of our MN2.
 They are shopping for a lighter canoe to make it easier for them to continue making these trips.

 I can't believe that all they had, but that's all that I noted&mdash;would've loved to have done a pack dump with them.